 Aliko Dangote the richest man in Africa, is also a big philanthropist.
 Dangote’s foundation is tasked with spreading the wealth.
 Some of the Foundation’s activities in Nigeria include, N1 billion for Nigerian universities including N500 million for development of a business school in Bayero University and N100 million for the proposed Otuoke University in Bayelsa State.

 The Foundation also disbursed N230 million to women in Kogi State as a micro grant as part of the Kogi Human Capital Development initiative.

-In order to alleviate the suffering of communities in Jos suffering from effects of a prolonged ethno-religious crises in 2010, the Dangote Foundation made a donation of relief materials worth N50 million to the community leaders.
+In order to alleviate the suffering of communities in Jos suffering from the effects of a prolonged ethnoreligious crisis in 2010, the Dangote Foundation made a donation of relief materials worth N50 million to the community leaders.